cicichang11/Maison-Margiela-Thrift-Store-web-app/README.md

 # Maison-Margiela-Thrift-Store-web-app
 The Maison Margiela Thrift Store web app allows web administrator to post secondhand Maison Margiela items for sale and view a gallery of available items.
 Administrator can add, arrange, and delete product items from an inventory list.
+Please access the page at https://cicichang11.github.io/Maison-Margiela-Thrift-Store-web-app/dom_manipulation.html

 ## Features
 - Add new products to the table with details like image, category, name, and size